-Topic 40 Revenues and Receipts Issued 03/26/18 Section 19 PCI Compliance by Third-Party Vendors Page 2 of 2
+Topic 40 Revenues and Receipts Issued 10/01/18 Section 19 PCI Compliance by Third-Party Vendors Page 2 of 2

 - 2. All third-party vendors that can affect the security of the flow of payment card data, but are not directly involved in the collection, transmission, or processing of cardholder data, are required to provide annually, or more frequently upon a written request by the Office of the State Treasurer, a copy of the Payment Card Industry Data Security Standard (PCI DSS) Self-Assessment Questionnaire (SAQ) completed by the vendor. - 2.1.
 An example of a vendor able to affect the security of the flow of payment card data, but that is not directly involved in the collection, transmission, or processing of cardholder data, would be a web-hosting provider that redirects users to a payment gateway, but who does not collect or retain credit card data on its website. - 3.
+For the purposes of this policy, the following are not considered to be third-party vendors and are not required to provide either an AOC or an SAQ: - 3.1.
+Any agency, division or unit of the Government of the State of Arizona. - 3.2.
+The state-contracted servicing bank, when providing centralized payment card processing services. - 4.
 Questions concerning compliance with this policy statement should be directed to the Office of the State Treasurer.